 The choices facing the countries of the region were already complicated enough.
 Though ISIS may now have been defeated in territorial terms, jihadist [extremist] insurgency in the region is not, as the recent atrocity in Northern Sinai attested.
 The measures taken against Qatar by four Arab states were in protest at what they saw as its continuing support for militant Islamist factions, described under the inaccurate title of “the Muslim Brotherhood”.
 Saudi Arabia meanwhile has made confronting Iran the centrepiece of its regional policy, finding common cause with Israel.

-Iranian power in Arab lands has indeed increased as a result of the joint military effort to defeat ISIS in Iraq and Syria, in which Iranian Revolutionary Guards [IRGC] and Iranian-sponsored militias have played a major part.
+Iranian power in Arab lands has indeed increased as a result of the joint military effort to defeat ISIS in Iraq and Syria, in which Iranian Revolution Guards [IRGC] and Iranian-sponsored militias have played a major part.
 The Damascus regime remains critically dependent on them for its survival.
 In Lebanon, Iran’s proxy, Hezbollah, continues to hold the country hostage and to alarm Israel.

 What is driving these conflictive tendencies?
 There is certainly a strong dose of ideology in the mix.
 Though Iran may no longer be claiming to export the Islamic Revolution of 1979, it does see itself as the protector of Shia minorities in the region.
 Saudi Arabia, for its part, sees itself as protecting Sunni Islam from Iranian encroachments. […]